<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1968150386811065&amp;ev=PageView&amp;noscript=1">

 Setting up a company in Ireland can be both exciting and daunting.
 Whether you are considering working with an EEA Resident Director or engaging with Non – EEA Resident Directors – understanding the requirements from start to finish will help ensure success along your journey!

-To find out more on our services and FAQ's, you can visit our page on Setting up a company in Ireland - 21 things you need to know
+To find out more about our services and FAQ's, you can visit our page on Setting up a company in Ireland - Top FAQs

 Get in touch with our team